Lip Liners That Actually Work on Olive Skin

 What makes olive unique is the subtle green/grey undertone.
 This creates a filtering effect on color:

-Because of this, success with lip liner is less about warm vs cool, and more about balance, depth, and how the color sits against the undertone.
+Success with lip liner is less about warm vs cool in theory, and more about balance, depth, and how the color sits against the undertone.

 Muted Browns (Most Reliable Category)